 Find a solution to credit issues – get a secured credit card

-Individuals with a thin credit file usually apply for a secured card because they have a more limited choice, especially when it comes to specialty cards with attractive rates and terms.
+People with bad credit usually apply for a secured card because they have a more limited choice, especially when it comes to specialty cards with attractive rates and terms.
 They are also offered to those who are new to credit as well as recent immigrants, newcomers, and students.
 Secured credit cards are available from unions, small and major banks, and other establishments and help consumers establish credit.

 Issuers require a cash deposit or security funds as a guarantee of on-time payment.
 It is usually equal to or larger than the limit offered.
 The only difference between secured and unsecured cards is the fact that security funds are required because financial institutions deal with high-risk borrowers who are more likely to default.
-Other than that, holders can use the card to make payments online and in-store, to pay bills, and so on.
+Your credit card is backed by your deposit, hence the term “secured”.
+Other than that, holders can use the card to make payments online and in-store, to pay bills, and of course to build their credit.